 This gluten free cinnamon bread is easily made by swirling some cinnamon and sugar between two layers of vanilla quick bread.
-Your house will smell amazing!
+There's no yeast to let rise like in traditional gluten free cinnamon rolls but your house will still smell amazing!

 WANT TO SAVE THIS RECIPE?